|Yoga Practise and Me|

 Addiction left me mentally, physically and emotionally bankrupt, but after just one month of practising Hatha yoga I began to notice positive changes in my own well-being.
 I felt better physically and began to feel calmer emotionally, with mental clarity and I began to acknowledge the feeling of a spiritual presence within my life.

-I have been teaching yoga for five years now and I am learning everyday from the people who come to my classes.
+I have been teaching yoga for more than 10 years and I am learning everyday from the people who come to my classes.
 Since becoming a Yoga teacher, there are two people who have inspired me so much, Michael McCann a philosophy teacher and Sean O'Tuathalain, my own Yoga teacher.

 For me teaching yoga is a personal methodology which has proved extremely successful.
 Two things I always apply in teaching others are consistency and creativity.
 I encourage people to explore their boundaries and capabilities as I firmly believe consistency is the most productive way to work through many of life's difficulties.